VirginieBouvarel/ironchallenges/lab16-jsKoans/readme.md

 This process has to be done for each test. **Do not uncomment all the tests and launch the app.
 It will be more difficult for you to see if your code is passing the tests.**

-As we said, this is the first step to become a better developer.
+As we said, this is the first step to become a better developer!

 Good luck to all of you and happy coding. :heart: